Mining Legal Arguments to Study Judicial Formalism: Experiments

+Models from ModernBERT family perform the best and reach $\text{Bal-F1}$ score around 82.5\%.
 Given that ModernBERT is a much smaller model compared to Llama 3.1 8B, its ability to slightly outperform the larger Llama model suggests that this task does not require the full capacity or extended context window of a large-scale LLM.
 This opens the possibility of deploying smaller, more efficient models in practice without sacrificing accuracy.
-Continued pre-training on Czech legal texts did not enhance performance for either architecture.
-In fact, for Llama, the CPT variant underperforms the base model (70.7\% vs.\ 79.5\% macro F1), and for ModernBERT the difference is negligible (82.6\% vs.\ 82.5\% macro F1).
+Continued pretraining on Czech legal texts did not enhance performance for either architecture.
+In fact, for Llama, the CPT variant underperforms the base model (70.7\% vs.\ 79.5\% $\text{Bal-F1}$), and for ModernBERT the difference is negligible (82.6\% vs.\ 82.5\% $\text{Bal-F1}$).
 This suggests that the task can be solved effectively using base models.

-Surprisingly, parameter-efficient fine-tuning via LoRA led to a severe drop in performance. \llamabase~+ PEFT configuration fell from 79.5\% to 49.7\%, while the \llamacpt~+ PEFT variant performed similarly poorly at 51.3\%.
+Surprisingly, parameter-efficient fine-tuning via LoRA led to a severe drop in performance. \llamabase~+ PEFT configuration fell from 79.5\% to 49.7\% $\text{Bal-F1}$, while the \llamacpt~+ PEFT variant performed similarly poorly at 51.3\%.
 This indicates that for argument presence detection, full fine-tuning is essential to achieve high performance.